mike14747/rmlbb2/docs/schemaValidation.md

         ],
         properties: {
             _id: {
-                bsonType: 'objectId',
+                bsonType: 'int',
-                description: '_id must be an objectId and is required' },
+                description: '_id must be a unique integer and is required' },
             username: {
                 bsonType: 'string',